Health and Safety, Ages 2 to 5 Years

 Taking care of yourself is a vital part of keeping your child safe.
 Most injuries to children happen when parents or caregivers are tired, hungry, or emotionally drained or are having relationship problems.
 Other common causes of family stress include changes in daily routines, moving to a new house, or expecting another child.

-If you feel stressed, get help.
-Talk to your doctor or your child's doctor, or see a counselor.
-Get together regularly with family and friends, or join a parenting group.
+If you feel over-stressed, get help.
+Talk with your doctor or your child's doctor, or see a counselor.
+Find support from family and friends, or join a parenting group.

 eMedicineHealth Medical Reference from Healthwise